edwin-hendriks/vscode-gears/README.md

 Support for SMART notation v3.0 (requirements specification language) as supported by GEARS (see www.xlrit.com).

+To publish:
+- Update `CHANGELOG.md`
-To publish, adjust version number in package.json and use commands:
+- adjust version number in package.json
-- `npm install`
+- execute `npm install`
-- `vsce publish` (for more details see https://code.visualstudio.com/docs/extensions/publish-extension).
+- execute `vsce publish` (for more details see https://code.visualstudio.com/docs/extensions/publish-extension).

 # Prerequisites